apirrone/reachy_mini_discord_bot/rag_documents/doc_reachy_mini_full.md

 Compute three types of distance between two 4x4 homogeneous transformation matrices.

-The result combines translation (in mm) and rotation (in degrees) using an arbitrary but emotionally satisfying equivalence: 1 degree â 1 mm.
+The result combines translation (in mm) and rotation (in degrees) using an arbitrary but emotionally satisfying equivalence: 1 degree ≈ 1 mm.

 **Arguments**: